 The pros and cons of gating content

 There are trade-offs to gating content just as there are with any other marketing technique.
-Gating your content is done primarily to generate leads, which you can then nurture through your marketing funnel.
+Generating content primarily to generate leads, which you can then nurture through your marketing funnel.
 But there are other reasons to gate your content as well.

 Perhaps the content is too valuable to give up for free, or you want to deliver the content to truly interested parties.
-The downside is that once you position the content behind a form, your content won’t be seen as much.
+The downside is that once you position the content behind a form, users can not see it.
 Your ungated blog post is much more likely to go viral than your gated ebook.

-On the surface, ungated content may not generate leads but it does increase your brand’s visibility and build trust with prospects.
+On the surface, ungated content may not generate leads but it does increase your brand’s visibility.
 You can get an SEO boost as well with more web traffic and inbound links.